lemieux/torrent-file-parser/README.md

 Things to improve/add
 ---------------------

+- complex directory structure, this solution would cover multiple files, but only in the same directory (no nested directory)
 - add comments
 - had problems with the file checksum, not sure it is right
 - more validation to detect non torrent files and edge cases